AdoptOpenJDK/jdk9-jigsaw/README.md

 ## Download (all platforms)
 Early Access build of Jigsaw JDK9 is available at [https://jdk9.java.net/jigsaw/](https://jdk9.java.net/jigsaw/).

+OpenJDK Jigsaw JDK9 can also be downloaded from the [Adopt OpenJDK Cloudbees build farm](https://adopt-openjdk.ci.cloudbees.com/view/OpenJDK/job/project-jigsaw-openjdk-1.9-linux-x86_64/lastSuccessfulBuild/artifact/).
+Note: the binaries may not be tested as well as the EA builds.

 Please install the ```tree``` command before moving forward:

         - Linux